Caffe1neAdd1ct/zvps-blog/_posts/2014-10-15-poodle-sslv3-bleed-bug.markdown

     tls-cipher TLS-ECDHE-RSA-WITH-AES-256-GCM-SHA384:TLS-ECDHE-ECDSA-WITH-AES-256-CBC-SHA

-Be sure any of the ciphersuites is unsupported in SSLv3.
+Be sure any of the ciphersuites are unsupported in SSLv3.

 [poodle-test-script]:  https://gist.github.com/Caffe1neAdd1ct/75040d8b2daa5bf243f2